 An appeal is a request that you or your DPR can make to review an action taken by DHMC.
 If you think an action taken by DHMC is not right, you or your DPR can call or write us to appeal the action.
 A provider may file an appeal for you if you make them your DPR.
 If you are unhappy after your appeal decisions, then you can ask for a State Fair Hearing after you have completed all the proper steps within the DHMC appeal process.

-You have sixty calendar days to file an appeal after you get a notice of action letter for a new service that you are not yet getting.
+You have sixty calendar days to file an appeal after you get a Notice of Adverse Benefit Determination Letter for a new service that you are not yet getting.

-To appeal an action that will stop, suspend or cut back on services you are already getting, you have to file the appeal within 10 calendar days after the date the Notice of Action letter was sent out, or on or before the intended effective date of DHMC's action.
+To appeal an action that will stop, suspend or cut back on services you are already getting, you have to file the appeal within 10 calendar days after the date the Notice of Adverse Benefit Determination Letter was sent out, or on or before the intended effective date of DHMC's action.